Why is market research important for your business?

 Market research is a crucial component of your small business marketing strategy.
 Yet many business owners that I meet in Perth, skip this step, when building their marketing strategy and plan, as they don’t fully understand the importance of conducting market research.

-In this blog I will outline how to conduct market research and use your research findings.
+In this blog I will outline how to conduct market research and competitor research, and how to use your research findings.

 What is market research?

 Market research is any organized effort to gather information about target markets or customers.
 It is a very important component of business strategy. – Wikipedia

 There are many ways to conduct your research, but for this purpose of this blog I will share with you how to conduct market research via phone interviews, to uncover information about your ideal client and how they make purchase decisions, that you want to influence.

 I recommend selecting ten of your existing clients and ten potential clients, when you are planning your market research, this will give you a good idea of why a client and potential client choose your business, or choose to go to another supplier.

 So have a look in your CRM and identify your list of names that you would like to research.

 Next I would suggest that you phone or email each of the candidates that you have chosen to research, and book in a time for a 10 – 15 minute phone call, and agree their buy in to participate in the research.

 I suggest that you draft some questions for your call to uncover the following information:

 - Background – Where do they work, their age, where do they live, size of family etc.